Newsletters 2023

 Blankets in: 522 Blankets out: 475

-I’ve waited for a while before I send out this month’s newsletter.
-Why?
-I don’t have any news for you.
+I’ve waited for a while before I send out this month’s

 Things are going smoothly, no issues to report.
 We still need ‘boy’ blankets, all sizes.